EdRands/laravel-seeder/readme.md

 Icons.
 [Lots of icons](http://fontawesome.io/icons/) via [Font Awesome v4.1](http://fontawesome.io/).
 439 at last count.

 Testing is important, if for no other reason than the developer's peace of mind.
-Therefore the seeder includes [Codeception](http://codeception.com/), [Mockery](https://github.com/padraic/mockery) and [Hamcrest](https://github.com/davedevelopment/hamcrest-php).
+Therefore the seeder includes [Codeception](http://codeception.com/) framework and [Mockery](https://github.com/padraic/mockery).
 These tools make testing easier, almost fun, and therefore more likely testing will actually happen.

 Continuous integration is a great way to automate testing and maintenance.
 Configuration files for several CI services are included.
 [Travis](https://travis-ci.org) runs all the tests on push and pull requests.
 [Scrutinizer](https://scrutinizer-ci.com) runs a variety of scripts to check your code for security holes, sloppy code, and coding style problems.
 Keep in mind you still need to turn each service on for your project.